Guests for Obama jobs speech reflect party agendas

-Jeffrey Immelt, chairman of General Electric Co; Kenneth Chenault, chairman of American Express Co; Steve Case, a venture capital investor who co-founded America Online, and Richard Trumka, president of the AFL-CIO, the largest U.S. union federation will be sitting with first lady Michelle Obama in her box as the president speaks.
+Jeffrey Immelt, chairman of General Electric Co (GE.N); Kenneth Chenault, chairman of American Express Co (AXP.N); Steve Case, a venture capital investor who co-founded American Online AOL.N, and Richard Trumka, president of the AFL-CIO, the largest U.S. union federation will be sitting with first lady Michelle Obama in her box as the president speaks.

 Presidents invite guests to the high-profile spot, a favorite target of television cameras, to highlight the initiatives included in major speeches and as evidence that their plans have support.